alist-org/docs/docs/faq/why.md

 There is always one of the following three versions that suits you.
 Eat it quickly! !

-   1. Point the directory seen by **`guest`** users to an empty folder, and then write a readme description, don’t ask how to do it yourself
+   1. Point the directory seen by **`guest`** users to an empty folder, and then write a readme description, don’t ask how to do it yourself[Click to view](#how-to-create-a-completely-blank-folder)

    2. Directly encrypt the root directory in the meta information